 Every child seems to have a scary old lady as a neighbor.
 This lady was a widow and seemed to be at least 150 years old.
 She was the meanest old lady in the world.
 She made the Wicked Witch of the West in the Wizard Of Oz look like a nun.
 The mere sight of her sent shivers up my spine.
 Her voice immediately made one stop what they were doing and run for cover.
 I think she could actually turn children into stone.
 Her name was Mrs. Adayzack.
 I am sure that if you were to inspect her house, you would find the skeletons of long lost children.
 To walk on her property was an immediate death sentence.
 Any ball kicked or hit in her yard was simply left there.
 She did not need a fence like in the movie Sandlot.
 Her powers were too great to need such a mundane barrier.
 She kept us off her property by shear will and reputation, alone.
 So, as a result nobody dared go on the “cursed” property.
 Since she lived forever, she also terrorized my three elder siblings as well.
 They all had similar stories to tell.
 However, future events would change my views of this evil old woman in a surprising way.

 The night of April the 15th, 1970 was like any other night, I went to bed at 8 PM.
 I know what an early bedtime.
 But apparently, growing children need a lot of sleep, who knew?
 This night changed my life forever.
 When I woke up in the morning, one of my aunts was sitting next to me at the edge of my bed, in tears and apparently very upset.
 My mother was so distraught that she was unable to tell me herself that my father had passed away the night before.
 He was playing cards with some of our local families and was laughing when he clutched his chest and stopped breathing.
-Apparently my brother Robert was in the basement, and he raced upstairs and tried doing CPR on our father.
-But my father was already dead.
+Apparently my brother Robert was in the basement at the time, and hearing the commotion upstairs raced up and tried doing CPR on our father.
+But by that time my father was already dead.
 He had suffered a massive MI that totally destroyed what little healthy heart tissue he had left.
 My life changed in the following ways that night.
 First, I never got to say goodbye to my father while he was alive.
 He simply vanished from my life.
 I was also able to sleep through anything prior to that night.
 Ever since then, my sleep has not been as sound and I now hate playing cards.
 My mother tried to have me play cards for quite some afterwards with different family members but eventually she gave up.
 I haven’t played cards since I was in Jr. High School.